edbennett/python-testing-ci/_episodes/08-exercise.md

 >    Upgrade the operating system being tested from Ubuntu 18.04 to Ubuntu 20.04.
 >    As with upgrading Python, the test suite helps us check that the code still
 >    runs on a newer operating system.
-> 7. Upgrade to Pandas version 1.03.
-Again, see if this breaks anything.
-If it
+> 7. Upgrade to the most recent version of Pandas.
+Again, see if this breaks
->    does, then fix the issues, and ensure that the test suite passes again.
+>    anything.
+If it does, then fix the issues, and ensure that the test suite
+>    passes again.
 >
 > Hint: In general, before changes are made to libraries that will break
 > existing software using those libraries, they are "deprecated" for some period